sandravergara/ethereum-hyperledger-lottery/README.md

 **Draw winner** and **Withdraw** are nearly identical to Simple Lottery.

-10. Draw winner
+9. Draw winner
-11. Generate new hash from block hash, it will enable to select the users address to ID list.
+10 Generate new hash from block hash, it will enable to select the users address to ID list.
-12. Generate random seed for picking a winner, this is random seed to determine the winner.
-Each time a secret number is revealed, the seed is modified to incorporate the reveal.
+11 Generate random seed for picking a winner, this is random seed to determine the winner.
+Each time a secret number is revealed, the sed is modified to incorporate the reveal.
-13. Withdraw
+12 Withdraw
-14. Balance will be added to users ID and will added to world state to verify the address of the user.
+13. Balance will be added to users ID and will added to the world state and verify the users ID
-15. Users wallet will be updated.
+14. Users wallet will be updated.

 **Powerball Hyperledger**